 Direct emissions from owned or controlled sources

 Scope 2 Emissions

 Indirect emissions from the generation of purchased energy

 Other indirect GHG emissions, such as the extraction and production of purchased materials and fuels, transport-related activities in vehicles not owned or controlled by the reporting entity, electricity-related activities not covered in Scope 2, outsources activities, or waste disposal.

-When rain falls on the earth, the water that is not absorbed into the ground travels along roads, parking lots, and driveways, and collects surface pollutants as it flows into rivers, lakes, and other bodies of water.
+When rain falls, the water that is not absorbed into the ground travels along roads, parking lots, and driveways, and collects surface pollutants as it flows into rivers, lakes, and other bodies of water.

 The practice of meeting the needs of present development without compromising the ability of future generations to meet their own needs.

 An organization of community leaders who are concerned with building practices that focus on environmentally-friendly materials, protecting ecosystems and biodiversity, improving air and water quality, and conserving natural resources.

 The practice of making homes and building more energy efficient.
 Weatherization reduces heating and cooling bills.

 Paperboard packaging for food and other miscellaneous products, such as cereal, cracker, pasta and other food packages; paper towel and toilet tissue rolls; detergent, facial tissues, shoe boxes, etc. Chipboard is usually brown or gray on the inside and does not include boxes with waxed, aluminum or plastic coatings, such as milk, juice, or frozen food cartons.